Guy Fanshawe: Naval career

 Fanshawe was born in Falmouth to Captain (later Admiral of the Fleet Sir) Arthur Dalrymple Fanshawe (1847–1936) by his wife Sarah Frances Fox.
 He came from a family with a long tradition of naval service, his grandfather Sir Edward Gennys Fanshawe had also been an Admiral.

 He passed out of Britannia Naval College in December, 1897 sixty-first out of the sixty-four cadets who passed out, with 1178 marks.
 After joining the Royal Navy, he was promoted to acting sub-lieutenant on 15 November 1901 and subsequently confirmed in that rank from the same date.
-In November 1902 he was ordered for a posting with the destroyer HMS Syren, but this was cancelled and the following month he was re-assigned to the torpedo gunboat HMS Alarm.
+In November 1902 he was ordered for a posting with the destroyer HMS Syren, but this was cancelled and the following month he was reassigned to the torpedo gunboat HMS Alarm.
+In early February 1903 he was briefly posted to the HMS Latona, depot ship for submarines, and from 10 February 1903 he was in command of Torpedo Boat No. 50.

-Fanshawe was promoted to the rank of Lieutenant on 15 August 1903, served as a Commander in World War I, and retired from the navy in 1923 at his own request.
-He was promoted to Captain in retirement on 30 March 1927.
+Fanshawe was promoted to the rank of lieutenant on 15 August 1903, served as a commander in World War I, and retired from the Navy in 1923 at his own request.
+He was promoted to captain in retirement on 30 March 1927.